yongkanghe/ocp-ibm-k10/README.md

 5. Create a backup policy
 6. Run an on-demand backup job

 ## NOTE: IBM Cloud Shell is emphemeral.

 The cloned respository including the temporary files will be removed after no activity for one hour.
-If that happened, you need to run below steps to re-created the files before you run the destroy.sh.
+If that happened, you need to run below steps to re-created the files before you can destroy the labs.

 ## To create the repository and the temporary files
 ````